feather-design-system/feather-design-system/docs/Components/Checkbox/README.md

 ### Slots

-- `default` -contents will be placed in a label for the Checkbox
+- `default` - contents will be placed in a label for the Checkbox

 ### data-ref-id